Festivals, Festivities and More

-On the third weekend of July, Washington Lavender Farm hosts the Washington Lavender Festival – a three-day event celebrating all things lavender.
-Live music, craft vendors, lavender craft workshops, lavender ice cream and lavender lemonade, essential oil distillation demonstrations, kids’ activities, cooking demonstrations and much more can be found on the farm throughout the weekend, Friday through Sunday.
-A small admission fee covers your entrance to the farm for the entire weekend.
-Also during this weekend, George Washington Inn hosts an afternoon tea on the waterfront veranda.
-Although similar to the afternoon tea that we host for George Washington’s Birthday in February, the menu during the Washington Lavender Festival features a wide variety of lavender culinary delights.
-The seatings for tea fill up quickly, so advance reservations are highly recommended.
+Beginning on the second weekend of July, Washington Lavender Farm hosts the Washington Lavender Festival, a ten-day event celebrating all things lavender and wildflowers.
+Afternoon Tea, music, craft vendors, lavender craft workshops, lavender ice cream and lavender lemonade, essential oil distillation demonstrations, kids’ activities, cooking demonstrations and much more can be found on the farm throughout the festival.

 Our annual Hymn Sing by the Sea is held on the last Saturday afternoon of July on the south lawn of the inn.
 Join us for a couple of hours as we sing together some of the old hymns of the faith accompanied by the inn’s organ and grand piano.
 There is no admission fee for this event, but it is helpful for you to let us know you’re coming by registering.
 Bring a lawn chair or blanket and bring the whole family to enjoy an afternoon of beautiful music.

-The first Saturday of August is the annual Tour de Lavender cycling event sponsored by the Sequim Lavender Farms Association.
+The first Saturday of August is the annual Tour de Lavender cycling event.
 This fully-supported ride includes a metric century for dedicated and energetic cyclists as well as a “Fun Ride” that can be customized to suit the endurance and skill level of children as well as adults.
 Using the Olympic Discovery Trail and the rural roads of the Sequim-Dungeness Valley, tour the area’s destination lavender farms on this scenic ride.
 Volunteers from the local cycling groups provide support.
 Each farm offers something unique for the riders, and the farmers welcome you to experience the beauty of the farms.